 I still dabble in RC planes but they just don't come close to the passion I have for RC helicopters.
 The challenge of building and flying a heli, learning about how & why they can even fly at all, simply makes this hobby the most rewarding and fun I find.
 Crazy maybe, engaging - no question.

 I am by no means a 3D hotshot RC heli pilot.
-I am more of a sport flier, with an interest in scale, FPV (first person video) flight, and turbine power.
+I am more of a sport flier, with my #1 main interest & passion being scale.
+I have also recently gotten into FPV (first person video) flight, and turbine power.
 Finally getting into turbine has been so rewarding and a long time dream come true.
-That said, I still enjoy a flight or two indoors with the little micro RC helis, or an epic big outdoors bird's eye view FPV flight - yup I'm hooked for life!
+That said, I still enjoy a relaxing flight or two indoors every now & then with a micro RC heli - yup I'm hooked for life!

 I can never see getting tired of this hobby – there is simply too much I still want to learn and do.